 To quote Master Yoda, ”Careful you must be when sensing the future.” & ”Difficult to see.
 Always in motion is the future.”

-I’ve also run into a problem with my 5 year trends.
-The last two posts from 2010 and 2011 are still trends you need to watch but I know need to come up with 5 more trends.
-So really I’m saying, here are 15 trends that are relevant this year.
+I’ve created this page to track all of the Top 5 Predictions for the Next 5 Years posts I write.
+I decided to do this because I’ve run into a problem with my 5 year trends.
+Each year I do this I’m not replacing my previous years predictions, I’m really just adding on to it.
+So once I’ve been doing this I’ll have an ongoing list of 25 predictions.
 That’s kind of hefty task.
 Now I know IBM does this with their 5 in 5 series, but I’m not IBM and I don’t have a team of PhD’s working on this, it’s just me.

 2011, 5 Year Trends

 Top 5 Predictions For The Next 5 Years [2011 Edition]

 See also: 2011 Social Media Predictions Report Card